-Advanced Training Courses (Certificate Program)
+Advanced Training Courses (Certificate Program) 2025

-Learning Contents | September 09-11, 2024
+Learning Contents | June 02-04, 2025

 The advanced training is highly valuable for both experts and newcomers in the field of 3D printing.
 An introduction to 3D printing offers comprehensive insights into current technologies, methods, and applications, enabling individuals to stay updated with the latest advancements.
 Additionally, tutorials on digitization and data preprocessing shed light on the crucial steps required in industry and biomedicine to ensure accurate and efficient 3D printing processes.
 For professionals in additive manufacturing, a tutorial on industrial X-ray CT provides fundamental knowledge and practical applications for evaluating parts.
 In addition, health economic topics related to AM are also covered in order to meet the challenges of rising costs in the healthcare system..
 Lastly, hands-on tutorials on 3D manufacturing and non-destructive testing with computed tomography (CT) provide practical experience, allowing individuals to apply their knowledge in real-world scenarios.
 Overall, these tutorials empower individuals to expand their expertise, enhance their skills, and contribute to the advancement of the 3D printing field.